IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Added Rage Potion counterpart for Skylight

+-Added cute li'l draken to the mod menu

 -New changes to Wrath of Caliburn:
 -Completely reworked, is now effectively a full boss with a 'real' fight